Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Results

 \subsection{Substituting the reionisation model in low-$\ell$ data}

 First, we study the impact of changing the way reionisation is modelled when analysing the \citet{Planck2018} data described in Sec.~\ref{subsec:data_planck}.
-We compare results obtained using the common instantaneous parameterisation of the reionisation history given in Eq.~\eqref{eq:xe_tanh}, on one side, and using the physically-motivated asymmetric parameterisation given in Eq.~\eqref{eq:xe_param}, on the other side.
+We compare the results obtained using the common instantaneous parameterisation of the reionisation history given in Eq.~\eqref{eq:xe_tanh}, on one side, and using the physically motivated asymmetric parameterisation given in Eq.~\eqref{eq:xe_param}, on the other side.
 We sample the following cosmological parameters: $\log A$, $\Omega_{\mathrm{b}}h^2$, $\Omega_{\mathrm{c}}h^2$, $100~\theta_\mathrm{MC}$ and $n_s$.
-Parameters $A_s$, $\Omega_{\mathrm{b},0}$, $\Omega_{\mathrm{m},0}$, $\sigma_8$ and $H_0$ are subsequently derived from these values.
 Additionally, we sample the parameters related to the history of reionisation, given in Eq.~\eqref{eq:xe_param}, that is $\zre$ and $\zend$, with a prior $\zend > 4.5$.
 Here, $\tau$ is a derived parameter since the reionisation history is directly probed.
 Templates are used for all the foregrounds.